 - Don't let engines idle longer than about 30 seconds.
 Idling longer wastes fuel and an idling engine produces more pollution than a moving vehicle.

 - Set computers to "sleep" or “hibernate” when idle (under Control Panel > Power Options).
 Especially important for desktop models.

 - Always shut down your computer when you're done.
 Any system updates can be made when you reboot.

 - Turn off any peripheral devices (printers, monitors, speakers, scanners, etc.) when you're done.
-Just plug them all into one power strip and click it off, or use a "smart" power strip which automatically shut off power to peripherals when the computer shuts down.
+Just plug them all into one power strip and click it off, or use a "smart" power strip which automatically shuts off power to peripherals when the computer shuts down.